Pars Oil: Products

 The company's main product are gasoline engine oils, diesel engine oils, automotive gear oils, industrial oils, antifreezes, brake fluids, greases and marine oils.

 Certifications

 Pars Oil Company has qualified for ISO 9001 from SGS Industrial Services, as well as many other health, safety, and environment certificates including ISO 14001 and OHSAS 18001.

+Sponsorships

+In July 2019, Football Federation of Iran (FFIRI) signed a contract with Pars Oil Company for the sponsorship of Iran's football referees, including the (male) Pro League, women referees in the Women's League, and futsal league, and received shirts with the company.
+However, female Pro League referees lodged a complaint against unpaid wages, which led to their dismissal, in violation of the Federation's statute.
+After the chairman of the Federation's Referees Committee intervened, all of the women were backpaid, but were then terminated and disqualified.

 Export markets

 Pars Oil Company started to export its products in 1994.
-The current export markets are India, China, some African and European countries.
+The current export markets are India, China, and some African and European countries.